Superrehtard/old_diaspora_wiki/Rpm-installation-on-fedora.md

 # Rpm installation on Fedora

 This document describes how to install diaspora on Fedora 13.
-It supplements the ordinary README.md in the application base directory.
+It supplements the ordinary README.md  availabnle at [[http://github.com/diaspora/diaspora/blob/master/README.md]]

 ## General